 The EUT is categorically excluded from routine environmental because it operates at very low power level.
 The equipment is deemed to comply with the SAR or MPE limits without testing due to this very low power level.
+The maximum RF EIRP output from the EUT is less than 1.0mW.
+If the entire RF power was absorbed by 1 gram of tissue (not possible considering typical RF circuits), the SAR limit of 1.6mW/g would still not be exceed.
 Therefore no warning labels, no RF exposure warnings in the manual or other protection measures are required for the EUT.